hangilc/kanjidate/README.md

 If called with one argument, `format` interprets the argument as date and formats the date with the default format.
 Acceptable arguments are as follows:

-* a Javascript Date : its local time is used to construct the formatted string.
+* a JavaScript Date : its local time is used to construct the formatted string.
 In other words, Date class methods such as `getFullYear`, `getMonth`, ... are used to get the year, month, and other values.
 * a string of the form "YYYY-MM-DD" or "YYYY-MM-DD hh:mm:ss" : values of year, month, ... are extracted from the string.

 ```js